sparrowcode/PermissionsKit/README.md

 https://github.com/sparrowcode/PermissionsKit
 ```

-Next, choose the permissions you need.
+Next, choose the permissions that you need.
 But don't add all of them, because apple will reject app.
 Or adding it to the `dependencies` of your `Package.swift`:

 ```swift